 State of implementation/results

-• The development of the sub-legal regulations that will enable the full implementation of Best Available Techniques in Ukraine is well advanced.
-The law on the implementation of the IED provides short deadlines for the adoption of secondary legislation.
-The Ministry of Environment, with the support of GIZ, is therefore working intensively to get these regulations ready for approval.
+• The development of secondary legislation enabling the full implementation of best available techniques in Ukraine is well advanced.
+The law implementing the IED provides for short deadlines for the adoption of secondary legislation.
+The Ministry of Economy, Environment, and Agriculture, with the support of GIZ, is therefore working intensively to present these regulations ready for approval.
+The Cabinet of Ministers of Ukraine has already adopted 12 pieces of secondary legislation.

-• The official kick-off event for the project took place on 9 July 2019 in Kyiv with the participation of a delegation from the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+• The official kick-off event for the project took place on July 9, 2019 in Kyiv with the participation of a delegation from the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
 Among those present were Parliamentary State Secretary Rita Schwarzelühr-Sutter and Ukrainian Deputy Environment Minister Mykola Kuzio.

 Latest Update: